UTD-FAST-Lab/NDSAStudy/README.md

 - Hardware: This artifact works on Windows, Intel/Apple Silicon Macs, and Linux systems running Intel processors.
 - Software:
-  - A Python executable of at least version 3.10, including the venv and development packages (`python3.XX-dev` and `python3.XX-venv` on Ubuntu).
+  - A Python executable of version 3.10.x, including the venv and development packages (`python3.XX-dev` and `python3.XX-venv` on Ubuntu).
 Note that if you installed via `brew` or the Windows installer, your Python should already have these.
   - A C and C++ compiler, e.g., `gcc` and `g++`.
   - GNU `Make`